bbtgithub/mustaqagentforce/README.md

 * There is a strong need for automation to improve accuracy, efficiency, and scalability in data verification workflows.

-* In the AI world, there are still places where users are manually cross-check document in the CRM System.
-* Moreoften these manual process are cumbersome, prolonged and still prone to human error which leads to data inconsistencies and inaccuracies.

 # Solution Overview

 **Intelligent Document Parsing:** Apply OCR/NLP to extract key data fields from documents for faster, accurate validation.